 - Canada Labour Arbitration (Canada Labour Code violations, unjust dismissal)

 We are proud of our success.
-Since the summer of 2011, we represented more than 820 workers and provided summary legal advice to 3,300 further workers.
-In the last eight years, we have recovered more than $4 million in wages, wrongful dismissal damages, human rights compensation, and other employment entitlements.
+Since the summer of 2011, we represented more than 1,040 workers and provided summary legal advice to 4,100 further workers.
+In the last ten years, we have recovered more than $6.3 million in wages, wrongful dismissal damages, human rights compensation, and other employment entitlements.

-Below is a small sample of our reported cases.
-We thank all the workers who fought for the rights of all workers and allowed us to tag along.
+Below is a small sample of our reported cases (click on the case citation to read the decision).
+We thank all our workers/clients who fought for the rights of all workers.

 The claimant came to Canada from the Philippines and worked for the employers as a live-in caregiver for their adult child who has a severe disability.
 The claimant alleged that in addition to caregiving and housekeeping duties during the day, the employers also required her to be on-call overnight, ready to be awakened from her sleep if needed.
 The employers denied that the claimant was ever awakened from her sleep to take care of their child.
 Partly due a termination letter that the employers falsified, the Ontario Labour Relations Board found that the employers’ testimonies were not credible.
 The Board also determined that the claimant was entitled to be compensated for the overnight sleep hours as “there was no assurance that her sleep would not be disturbed”.
 The Board awarded the claimant $27,896.89.